ibrokemycomputer/cook-seed/README.md

 npm run dev
 ```

-This installs the Pathfinder Build dependency and then builds the site locally, which creates the compiled site in `/dist` and makes it available at `localhost:3000`, using BrowserSync for live reloading.
+This installs the cook Build dependency and then builds the site locally, which creates the compiled site in `/dist` and makes it available at `localhost:3000`, using BrowserSync for live reloading.

 ---
 ## View/Run the site code